BC Jonava

 The club was officially founded in 1999, and had been playing in the second-tier Lithuanian basketball league NKL (formerly known as LKAL) since its inception.
 Having been promoted to the top division, the club played a strong first season in the LKL, finishing fifth.

 History

 The first basketball club in Jonava known as "Statyba" was founded in 1969.
 In 1980, a furniture enterprise started sponsoring the team.
-At the end of the season, BC Jonava won the Lithuanian second-tier league basketball championship.
+BC Jonava won the Lithuanian second-tier league basketball championship at the end of the season.
 A decade later, the historic Jonava basketball club ceased to exist, and was replaced by the sports club "Triobet" in 1999.